-Notes: Directors are directors of the Parent Company; C-Band includes the Chief Financial Officer, Chief Scientific Officer, Chief Business Officer, Chief Operating Officer and in 2020 also included the Chief Medical Officer.
-In both 2019 and 2020, the Chief Executive Officer was a director of the Parent Company and, accordingly, was included in the directors totals above.
+Notes: Directors are directors of the Parent Company; C-Band includes the Chief Financial Officer, Chief Scientific Officer, Chief Business Officer, Chief Operating Officer and Chief Medical Officer.
+In both 2020 and 2021, the Chief Executive Officer was a director of the Parent Company and, accordingly, was included in the directors totals above.